Lyle, Lyle, Crocodile (film)

-Lyle, Lyle, Crocodile is a 2022 American musical comedy film directed by Will Speck and Josh Gordon from a screenplay by William Davies.
-Produced by Columbia Pictures in association with Eagle Pictures and TSG Entertainment II, and distributed by Sony Pictures Releasing, it is an adaptation of the children's story of the same name and its predecessor The House on East 88th Street by Bernard Waber.
-The plot focuses on a family who moves to New York City, where their struggling son befriends a singing crocodile and tries to protect him from the rest of the world.
-The film stars Shawn Mendes as the voice of the titular character, alongside Javier Bardem, Constance Wu, Winslow Fegley, Scoot McNairy, Brett Gelman, and Ego Nwodim.
+Lyle, Lyle, Crocodile is a 2022 American live-action animated musical fantasy comedy film directed by Will Speck and Josh Gordon from a screenplay by William Davies.
+Produced by Columbia Pictures and distributed by Sony Pictures Releasing, it is an adaptation of the children's story of the same name and its predecessor The House on East 88th Street by Bernard Waber.
+The plot focuses on a family who moves to New York City, where their struggling son befriends an anthropomorphic crocodile, Lyle, who can communicate verbally only by singing.
+The son tries to protect Lyle from the rest of the world.
+The film stars Shawn Mendes as Lyle's singing voice, alongside Javier Bardem, Constance Wu, Winslow Fegley, Scoot McNairy, Brett Gelman, and Ego Nwodim.

-Lyle, Lyle, Crocodile released in the United States on October 7, 2022 by Columbia Pictures.
-The film received generally positive reviews from critics with praise for the visuals, Bardem's acting, and Mendes' singing performance as Lyle, and has grossed $107 million worldwide against a $50 million budget.
+Lyle, Lyle, Crocodile was released in the United States on October 7, 2022, by Columbia Pictures.
+The film received generally positive reviews from critics and grossed $111 million.

 Plot

-In New York City, a charismatic magician named Hector P. Valenti wants to try out on a national talent show but is constantly rejected.
+In New York City, a charismatic magician named Hector P. Valenti wants to audition for a national talent show but is constantly rejected.
 One day after a failed audition, he wanders into an exotic pet store, where he finds a singing baby crocodile and names him Lyle.
-Seeing Lyle as an opportunity to become rich in the talent business, he places his three-story Victorian brownstone house as collateral for their performance, but Lyle experiences stage fright during the premiere and Hector loses the house.
+Seeing Lyle as an opportunity to become rich in the talent business, he places his three-story Victorian brownstone house as collateral for their performance, but then Lyle experiences stage fright during the premiere and Hector loses the house.
 Hector is forced to move out and reluctantly leaves Lyle to fend for himself while he tries to make more money.

-Eighteen months later, Tom and Wendy Primm and their young son Josh move into the house.
+Eighteen months later, Joseph and Katie Primm and their young son Josh move into the house.
 Josh is initially terrified of moving into his new home and struggles to make friends at school.
 One night, he discovers Lyle, now fully grown, living in the attic, and they become friends when Lyle saves Josh from a mugger and demonstrates his singing talent.
-Wendy and Tom eventually find out about Lyle, and though initially terrified of him, bond with Lyle over their favorite hobbies.
+Katie and Joseph eventually find out about Lyle, and though initially terrified of him, bond with Lyle over their favorite hobbies.
 One day, Hector returns to the house to visit Lyle, as an agreement states he can live in the house fifteen days a year.
-He makes another attempt to get Lyle to perform on stage, but it fails as Lyle still has stage fright, apart from when performing for the Primms.
+After Lyle sings in the Primms' presence, Hector makes another attempt to get Lyle to perform on stage, but it fails as Lyle still has stage fright.